 Glen and Steve Thistlewood share their lifelong research on Carnival Glass, its manufacturers, social history, and varying shapes, patterns, and colors.
 Based in England, Glen and Steve have recently completed a new book, Carnival Glass: The Magic and the Mystery, for Schiffer Publishing.
-They can be contacted via their website, Carnival-glass.net, which is a member of our Hall of Fame.
+They can be contacted via their website, Carnival Glass Worldwide.

 Our newest book is actually the fully revised and expanded second edition of our first book.
 It came out originally in 1997, but needed a lot of updating because we’d done so much research since we wrote it.
 There was such a huge amount that needed to be brought up to date, so the publisher, Schiffer, allowed us to revise and expand it.
 We do a lot of cutting edge research into Carnival Glass – things people haven’t discovered or written about before.
 There are more photos, more writing, and all our latest research in the new edition.